dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-qstar/README.md

 -
 Options:
  -h,--help                   display this help and exit
-    --job <jobId>            get status of retrieve job with specified jobId.
+    --job <jobId>            get retrieve status of specified files retrieved by job with specified jobId.
+If no file-path is specified, get the overall
+                             status of the retrieve job with specified jobId.
 Can't be used with option --retrieve.
+ -p,--progress               continue fetching the retrieve status of
+                             specified files in specified interval after
+                             invoking the retrieve request until the
+                             retrieve job is completed.
+If no interval is specified, fetch status continuously without
+                             delay between successive object status
+                             requests.
     --retrieve <priority>    retrieve specified files with specified priority (1 - LOW, 2 - NORMAL, 3 - HIGH).
 If
                              no target directory is specified, the files